 The second tercet of ‘Whatever Happened?” begins with an exclamation.
 The speaker is happy that the memory of “each detail” is slowly disappearing.
 It was tough for the travelers to have these thoughts in their minds for one night.
 It kept them up, as they tossed and turned.
 They dwelled on what happened to them the previous day, worrying about what they should do next, and any mistakes they might’ve made.

 Luckily, when the sun rises the next day, everything is picture-perfect.
 It was “kodak-distant.”
 This is, of course, a reference to the camera brand, Kodak.
 By using this phrase, the speaker is comparing his memories to a photograph.
 They have as much ability as a picture does to harm him now.
 This allowed them some, as they state in the third tercet, “Perspective.”
 It does not mean that they are totally in the clear, though.
 They still appear “pale” as if in shock over the events of the previous day.

 What can’t be printed can be thrown away.

 The third stanza of ‘Whatever Happened?’ begins with the travelers stating together that they now have some “‘Perspective’” on the situation.
 It allows them to look more easily at what happened in the past.

-The comparison to photography continues with the travelers pulling out their “photometers.”
-These are devices that allow one to measure the amount of light in a scene.
+The comparison to photography continues with travelers pulling out their “photometers.”
+These devices allow one to measure the amount of light in a scene.
 Once measured, they can snap their photos.
 This is how easy taking and discarding memories is.
 If they “can’t be printed” they “can be thrown away.”

 Later, it’s just a latitude: the map